joeytarnowski/game-comparison-rl-senior-project/README.md

 #### Game Script

 To play the game (see "Running the Program" below for instructions) you will use the script called `play.py`.
 The GameLearner class holds the state of the current game sequence, which will continue until the player choses to stop or the teacher has finished the designated number of episodes.
 Every 100 episodes during training, a "test cycle" occurs where the current agent is tested against an optimal agent and a random agent.
 The results of these are saved separately from the training and does not affect the training process.
+In tictactoe, a test cycle includes 100 games against a random opponent and 100 games against an optimal opponent, while checkers uses 100 games against a random opponent and 20 games against an optimal opponent to keep training time more reasonable.
 See instructions below on how to use this script.

 ## Running the Training Program